4 Intriguing Healthcare Careers for Introverts to Consider

 Why it’s a good job for introverts: The behind-the-scenes nature of this position can be the perfect fit for an introvert.
 Whether you work in a hospital or clinic, the medical labs are set apart from patients and the general hubbub of the facility.

-2. Health information technician
+2. Health information technician (and related roles)

 3. Radiologic technologist

-Why it’s a good job for introverts: While this role does include some patient interaction in that you’ll work with them to explain the procedure and make sure they’re positioned correctly, it’s relatively limited compared to many other patient-facing roles.
+Why it’s a good job for introverts: While this role does include some patient interaction in that you’ll work with them to explain the procedure and make sure they’re positioned correctly, it’s relatively limited and routine compared to many other patient-facing roles.
 You focus on getting the necessary images and making sure the patients are at ease—you’re not breaking bad health news to them or tackling other unpleasant social interactions.

 4. Surgical technologist